 - Accountability: Allow your child to take full ownership of their creativity.
 Give them responsibilities and challenges.
 See how they respond and then let them know you are proud.

 - Have Fun: Try new things, explore, enhance, and nurture what works.
-Utilize the time to bond and learn more about each other.
+Use the time to bond and learn more about each other.

 There are No Rules for Exploring Creativity